samidodino/Sub-Antarctic_Marine_Isoscapes/README.md

 Satellital images: extract_sst_chla_depth.R.
 This script provides the code to extract data from satellite images

 Models to compare isotopic variability: models_comparison_SIAvalues.R.
-This script provides all the Generalized Least Square (GLS) models used to compare SIA values using a Global, Regional and Local approaches.
+This script provides all the Generalized Least Square (GLS) models used to compare SIA values using a Large, Regional and Local approaches.